 In Ottawa, Brenda met her husband Ted, and they have two daughters, Lisa and Julia.
 Brenda stayed at home while the girls were young, teaching part-time and taking courses in the Honours English program at Carleton University.
 While at Carleton, the university awarded her a prize for outstanding part-time student of English.

 To take a break from writing English papers for university courses, Brenda began writing humorous articles for Homebase, an Ottawa magazine for parents at home.
 During this period, she wrote her first novel, Running Scared for her daughters as she made an about-turn in her professional life.

 In 1997, Brenda left teaching to begin working for the federal government as a writer/editor.
 Subsequently, she worked in communications for the federal Department of Justice, a senior complaints and investigations officer in the Canadian Transportation Agency and a senior briefing analyst and senior communications advisor at Health Canada.
-In addition to her work as an author, Brenda is currently employed as a senior communications advisor for the federal Department of Justice.
+She retired from her postition as senior communications advisor in the Department of Justice in 2016.